 5. Power Window of Quiet, Focus Time:

 Lastly, I spend the remaining 30-60 minutes of my morning in a quiet place where I can focus.
 No interruptions.
-Phone goes on airplane mode.
+The phone goes on airplane mode.
 Email is not a priority unless it’s on my list.
 This is where I often crush through 2-3 more critical items for the day.
-Then, I take my first 30 minute break.
+Then, I take my first 30-minute break.

 Productivity without healthy relationships is nothing.
 Success at work without a strong home life is nothing.
 Let your time be used for great things, but never get too busy making a living that you forget to make a life.